williamlmao/chrome-ext-hot-reload/README.md

 # React Start Kit for Chrome extension with Live Reloading.

-I found this boiler plate code from [this tutoria] (https://smellycode.com/chrome-extension-live-reloading-with-react/).
+I found this boiler plate code from [this tutoria](https://smellycode.com/chrome-extension-live-reloading-with-react/).
 It works perfectly for reloading, but I need to be able to inject the React components.

 # Issues